 What exactly is colorectal cancer?

-In both cases, the disease typically begins as a benign growth or polyp within the colon or rectum that over time becomes malignant.
-If caught early, it can be “extraordinarily treatable.”
-But if the cancer breaches the colon wall it can enter the lymph nodes, allowing it to spread throughout the body.
+In both cases, the disease typically begins as a benign growth or polyp within the colon or rectum that, over time, becomes malignant.
+If caught early, it can be “extraordinarily treatable,” Dr. Schnoll-Sussman said.
+But if the cancer breaches the colon wall, it can enter the lymph nodes, allowing it to spread throughout the body.

 How common is colorectal cancer?

-According to the CDC, colorectal cancer is the third most common type of cancer in men and women, and the third leading cause of cancer-related deaths in the U.S. This year, the American Cancer Society estimates that more than 152,000 people will be diagnosed with CRC and 53,010 will die from the disease.
+According to the CDC, colorectal cancer is the fourth most common type of cancer in men and women, excluding some forms of skin cancer, and the fourth leading cause of cancer-related deaths in the U.S. This year, the American Cancer Society estimates that more than 158,000 people will be diagnosed with CRC (roughly 108,860 new cases of colon cancer and 49,990 cases of rectal cancer) and 55,230 will die from the disease.

 “This is an equal opportunity killer.
 Period,” Dr. Schnoll-Sussman said.